PRE-ShashankPatil/CKPI/README.md

     curl http://localhost:5000/kpis/2024-07-30T12:00:00Z
     ```

 This setup ensures that large JSON data is streamed, processed, and stored efficiently, with quick access to the results through an API.
 By increasing Kafka's message size limit and using temporary storage for processed results, you can handle large payloads and provide fast access to computed KPIs.
+Additionally, the setup includes a fallback mechanism to fetch data from InfluxDB when needed and an hourly scheduler for regular KPI computations.